t27duck/active_reporting/README.md

 `dimensions` - An array of dimensions used for the metric.
 When given just a symbol, the default dimension label will be used for the dimension.

-You may pass a hash instead of a symbol to customize the dimension options.
+You may pass a hash instead of a symbol to customize the dimension options (example: { dimension_name: { option1: value, option2: value}}).
 The avaliable options are:

 - `field` - Specify the hierarchy level that should be used instead the default dimension label.
 Ex: `[:sales_rep, {mobile_phone: { field :manufacture }}]`.
 If you use a hash instead of a Symbol to define a hierarchy the `field` item must be a valid field in your table.